SuperTails/Minecraft4k-For-Wasmcraft/README.md

 This will make 3 main files.

 * `build/Minecraft4k` is a normal binary that uses an SDL2 shim to show what the program should look like without actually running it in Minecraft
 * `build/Minecraft4k.wasm` is a WebAssembly file.
-Pass is the file you will provide to Wasmcraft.
+This is the file you will provide to Wasmcraft.
 * `build/Minecraft4k.wat` is a text version of the WebAssembly output, occasionally useful for debugging or hand optimization.

 Note that there is no mouse movement support yet, though breaking blocks works.